appveyor/website/src/docs/build-configuration.md

 #### Settings to be merged

 * environment variables from matrix job configuration will be merged with environment variables from common configuration.
-Variables with the same name will be overwritten with value from matrix job configuration.
+Variables with the same name will be overwritten with value from matrix job configuration
-    * Notifications will be merged.
+* Notifications will be merged
-    * All other settings will be overwritten with value from matrix job configuration.
+* All other settings will be overwritten with value from matrix job configuration

 ## Rolling builds